UQ-eLIPSE/prism/README.md

   - AUTH_HOST - the zone site name (e.g 'prism-{tag}.uqcloud.net')

 Make sure before running this server, you have the `prism-tst-id_rsa` key in the `tmp/` folder in order to use the Manta functionality.
 The key can be found on Lastpass.

+## Creating a new PRISM UAT zone with Ansible

+Configure inventory.ini with new UAT zone in newuatzone and then run playbook.

+`ansible-playbook create-prism-zone.yml`

+If zone was created and deleted earlier then scp command in playbook could give warning `WARNING: POSSIBLE DNS SPOOFING DETECTED!`

+The solution to this is to remove the host from known hosts in mango `ssh-keygen -R prism-xxx.zones.eait.uq.edu.au`

+Once PRISM is deployed to the new UAT zone then update inventory.ini for the host as deployed `deployed=true`